MoritzLost/ProcessWireDev/site/03-templating-and-development/05-case-study-responsive-image-function-template.md

 Things to note:

 - The only required argument is the `PageImage` itself.
-For width and height, we default to using the base images inherit size.
-For the variant factors, we provide a default list of factors that will generate a total of six image variants of differing sizes.
+For width and height, we default to using the base image's intrinsic size.
+For the variant factors, we provide a default list of factors that will generate a total of six image variants.
-- The method uses `PageImage::getOriginal` to create variations based on the original image, just in case the argument is a Pageimage that has already been resized.
+- The method uses [PageImage::getOriginal](https://processwire.com/api/ref/pageimage/get-original/) to create variations based on the original image, just in case the argument is a PageImage that has already been resized.
 - The method avoids upscaling images by only creating a variant (and adding it to the `srcset`) if the target size is not larger than the original image.
 If the image in `$page->my_image_field` has a size of 300x300, only the 200x200 variant will be created.
 - ProcessWire will create any requested size if it's missing.
 This means that the first time the example code above is executed, the 200x200 and 800x800 variants will be generated, resulting in a longer page load.
-During subsequent runs, no new images need to be created, unless you change the base image, the target width and height or the variant factors.
+During subsequent runs, no new images need to be created, unless you change the base image, the target width or height or the variant factors.

 There's one problem remaining.
 Oftentimes your templates will need to support different aspect ratios of images, especially for CMS-driven content.
-For a classic multi-column layout, you will only know the width of the column the image will go into (which can of course vary between different sizes), but the height depends on the aspect ratio of the uploaded image.
-The problem is that if you only specifiy a width in the example above, the image will be cropped based on the inherit height of the image.
-This can be solved by adding to additional function that take only a width *or* a height argument, respectively, and determine the other one based on the aspect ratio of the passed image (the example code shows only the width function, check below for a full code example).
+For a normal multi-column layout, you will only know the width of the column the image will go into (which can of course vary between different sizes), but the height depends on the aspect ratio of the uploaded image.
+The problem is that if you only specifiy a width in the example above, the image will be cropped based on the intrinsic height of the image.
+This can be solved by adding two additional functions that take only a width *or* a height argument, respectively, and determine the other one based on the aspect ratio of the passed image (the example code shows only the width function, check below for a full code example).

 ```php
 /**